Packer-Lab/popping-off/README.md

 - Clone this repository
 - To install the correct Python packages, please build a conda environment from the `pope.yml` file, using the following terminal command `conda env create -f pope.yml`.
 - Additionally; run `pip install google-api-python-client` and `pip install google-auth-oauthlib`
-- Add a profile to `data_paths.json`, with links to your local paths. (`base_path` should be the path that the `.pkl` data is in. `Vape_path` should be the directory the Vape repository is in.
-The other two are not needed for data analysis (only for pre-processing).
+- Add a profile to `popping-off/data_paths.json`, with links to your local paths. (`base_path` should be the path that the `.pkl` data set is in. `Vape_path` should be the directory the Vape repository (also from Packer-Lab Github) is in.
+The other two entries are not needed for data analysis (only for pre-processing).
 - Install pop-off by going to your local repo path `/popping-off/popoff/` and running `python setup.py develop`